glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## What are all the Matrix channels for? {#what-are-all-the-matrix-channels-for}
-We currently maintain two invite-only channels on matrix.org, and both have been bridged to matching channels on [our Discord server](https://discord.gg/hZhRceq).
+At the time when we deprecated our Matrix channels in January 2021, we were maintaining two Matix channels on matrix.org:

 - **#glimpse**: "Glimpse Development" channel that anyone can request to join, and all members must [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right) and comply with our [code of conduct](/code-of-conduct/)
 - **#glimpse-offtopic**: Off-topic chatter between well-known members of our community in a safe, welcoming environment.

-The [Discord server](https://discord.gg/hZhRceq) was created for our project moderation channels and Glimpse NX development.
+We have now moved moved across to a [Discord server](https://discord.gg/hZhRceq).
+It was originally used for our project moderation channels and Glimpse NX development, but we now also use it for day-to-day communication within our project.
 You can read the rules on that server by following the links on the `#rules-and-info` channel.

 We encourage new contributors to join Discord as that is where most project activity now happens.
-We eventually plan to deprecate our Matrix channels.

 [Return to top](#contents)

 ## Why are you deprecating your Matrix channels? {#why-are-you-deprecating-your-matrix-channels}
+We deprecated them in January 2021, and have now fully moved across to [our Discord server](https://discord.gg/hZhRceq).

 As you will have read elsewhere on this FAQs page, there are two parallel development streams in the Glimpse project:

 - An open source fork of the GNU Image Manipulation Program 2.10.x called "Glimpse Image Editor"
 - A new open source image editing program for the GNOME desktop called "Glimpse NX"

-The eventual plan is to deprecate Glimpse Image Editor in favor of Glimpse NX.
-Matrix was the communication platform that was chosen by the fork's contributors, and Discord was chosen by the Glimpse NX contributors.
+The eventual plan is to deprecate Glimpse Image Editor in favor of Glimpse NX, and we expect that to happen some time in 2022.

+Matrix was the communication platform that was chosen by the fork's contributors in July 2019 as a replacement for a freenode IRC channel.
+Discord was originally chosen in May 2020 by the Glimpse NX contributors.
+It makes sense that as we shifted resources away from the fork and towards Glimpse NX that activity would drop on Matrix and increase on Discord, and it reached the point that we could no longer justify the time we spend moderating and maintaining our Matrix channels.
-Our Matrix channels are now both invite-only and have been bridged to our Discord server.
-We encourage new contributors join [our Discord server](https://discord.gg/hZhRceq) as that is where most project activity now happens.

-For reference, these are the core values we follow when we select our project tools and collaboration platforms:
+We spent three weeks through December 2020 experimenting with various ways we could create a communication bridge between Matrix and Discord.
+Unfortunately that did not prove to be a viable solution for us.
+Our project is too large for zero-cost off-the-shelf services, and we have learned repeatedly through experience that self-hosting can require a significant amount of time and resources to maintain.

+To assist our users and supporters that would like to better understand how we make decisions about our project tools and communication platforms, these are the core values we follow:
 - We should aim to lower the barrier to entry for newcomers that have never contributed to an open source project before
-- We are open to trying any tools that our regular contributors suggest, and then using that experience to inform our decisions
 - We require comprehensive moderation tools that are not time-consuming to maintain, learn or use effectively
-- While open source solutions are preferred, our contributors' time and welfare are more important
+- While open source solutions are preferred, our contributors' time and welfare are always more important
+- Our governance team does not make decisions without consulting the Glimpse project contributors, listening to their feedback, and exploring their suggestions

 [Return to top](#contents)